The 25 business schools that offer the best education

 A strong network, affordable tuition, and campus location are all important factors to consider when choosing a business school.
 But these aspects don’t matter much if you’re not getting a solid education.

-Online grad school guide GraduatePrograms.com surveyed over 13,000 current and former business-school students about their programs to find which places offer the best quality of education — schools where students have access to relevant, interesting, and challenging courses taught by qualified professors.
+Online grad school guide GraduatePrograms.com surveyed over 10,000 current and former business school students about their programs to find which places offer the best quality of education — schools where students have access to relevant, interesting, and challenging courses taught by qualified professors.

 Students ranked their schools on a scale from 1 to 10, with 10 being a perfect score.
-The scores for each school were averaged together and then ranked accordingly.
+The scores for each school were averaged together, then ranked accordingly.

 These business schools earned top marks for quality of education:

-NOW WATCH: The most important thing Hugh Hefner taught me about business
+NOW WATCH: The Most Important Thing I Learned About Business From Hugh Hefner

 Business Insider Emails & Alerts